 Board of Corporate Auditors and Internal Audit

-The Board of Corporate Auditors consists of five Corporate Auditors, of whom four are males and one is female, and three of them are independent Outside Corporate Auditors, the majority thereof.
-The Outside Corporate Auditors, with extensive experience in and broad insight into areas such as finance, law, and management, perform their duties from an independent third-party standpoint.
+The Board of Corporate Auditors consists of five Corporate Auditors, including one female Corporate Auditor, and three of them are independent Outside Corporate Auditors, the majority thereof.
+Kazuhiro Nakayama serves as Chairman.
+With extensive experience in and broad insight into areas such as finance, law, and management, the Outside Corporate Auditors perform their duties from an independent third-party standpoint.

-The Corporate Auditors regularly have meetings with the Accounting Auditor and receive reports on audit planning, implementation status and audit content.
-In addition, Corporate Auditors concurrently serve as corporate auditors at major Group companies and conduct Group company audits as appropriate, and attend the periodic Group Auditor Liaison Meetings consisting of the group company auditors, through which they aquire information on the respective companies.
+The Board of Corporate Auditors convenes monthly, in principle.
+Corporate Auditors meet regularly with the Accounting Auditor and receive reports on audit planning, implementation status, and audit content.
+In addition, Corporate Auditors concurrently serve as corporate auditors at major Group companies and conduct Group company audits as appropriate.
+They also attend the periodic Group Auditor Liaison Meetings consisting of the Group company auditors, through which they acquire information on the respective companies.

 Risk Management and Compliance Committee

-The Risk Management and Compliance Committee is chaired by the Director in charge of the CSR Division and aims to ensure the appropriate management of material risks that could have a significant impact on business management, thorough compliance with laws and regulations and corporate ethics, and fair business practices.
-The committee extracts material risks and proposes them to the President in regularly monitoring risks for the entire Group.
+The Risk Management and Compliance Committee, under the direct control of the President, is chaired by the Director in charge of the CSR Division and aims to ensure the appropriate management of risks that could have a significant impact on business management, thorough compliance with laws and regulations and corporate ethics, and fair business practices.
+The committee identifies material risks and proposes them to the President in its regular monitoring of risks for the entire Group.
 The President then specifies those that require countermeasures as management risks and, at the same time, appoints a supervising officer for each risk to implement risk avoidance and mitigation measures.
-The committee checks the progress of the measures to ensure the steady execution of the risk countermeasures.
+The committee checks the progress of the efforts to ensure the steady execution of the risk countermeasures.
 The committee reports this series of activities to the Board of Directors and reflects its instructions in the risk countermeasures.

 Policies for the Appointment of the Candidates for Directors and Corporate Auditors and the Independence Standards for Outside Officers